aluxian/Messenger-for-Desktop/README.md

 * Badge with the number of notifications in the dock/taskbar (OS X and Windows)
 * Native notifications (all platforms)
-* System tray icon on Windows and Linux
+* System tray icon on Windows
-* Dark theme
+* 3 themes: Default, Dark and Mosaic
+* Auto-hide the left sidebar

 ## Build